fahmidakm99/RecipeAppDemo/README.md

 . ionic cordova platforms add/rm android/ios/browser ( to add or remove platform for which builds should be generated) .
 After adding platform if there is issue with any plugin or we want to add new plugin  ionic cordova plugin add/rm <plugin name> <plugin variables>

+# Google signin in android
+|Install Required Plugins for Android
+Ensure you have the required Cordova or Capacitor plugin installed for Firebase authentication:

+npm install cordova-plugin-googleplus
+npm install @awesome-cordova-plugins/googleplus
+Or, if using Capacitor:
+npm install @codetrix-studio/capacitor-google-auth
+npx cap sync